 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no cost to you.
 See my Affiliate Disclosure to read my policy and more about affiliate links.

 Why Juicing Vegetables is Good For Immunity

 Making fresh pressed vegetable juice during social distancing is hard.
 It’s not a time to be picky.
 It is also a great way to utilize parts of produce you wouldn’t normally consume.
 Instead of throwing them in the trash.

-Check Out these Vegetable Juice Recipes for Immunity
+Vegetable Juice Recipes

 For example..
 If you are making a kale salad you could juice the stems.
 Kale is one of the most nutrient-dense foods out there.
 Juicing kale stems is a great way to get calcium, magnesium, Vitamin A, it’s even has iron!
 If you are making broccoli you can juice the left over stalk, its a great source of vitamin C. Roasting beets?
 Don’t toss the beet tops, juice them!
 They are filled with vitamins A, K, C, B2 and etc. They are also a good source of Iron!
 You can make up your own juice recipes with these kitchen scraps.

 I’ve been experimenting with different vegetables instead of sticking with my favorite juice.

 Smoothies are also a great way to allow your body to absorb nutrients more easily when making vegetable juice recipes isn’t an option.
 I make this Acai bowl which is basically a smoothie in a cup.
 Check out my webinar to learn more.
 I hope you enjoyed these tips on how juicing can improve your immunity.